Triodos is a global pioneer of sustainable banking. Our mission is to make money work for positive social, environmental and cultural change.

-- 9% increase in lending to sustainable businesses
+- 5% growth in lending to sustainable businesses

-During the first six months of 2012, Triodos Bank’s balance sheet total increased by 11% to EUR 4.8 billion.
-Growth during the same period last year was 7%.
+During the first six months of 2013, Triodos Bank’s balance sheet increased by 11% to EUR 5.9 billion, matching growth during the same period last year.

 Peter Blom, Triodos Bank CEO

 Funds under management consist of two parts: funds managed by Triodos Private Banking and the total amount of money invested in funds managed by Triodos Investment Management.
-In the first six months of 2012 funds under management grew by 3% to EUR 2.6 billion.
-In the same period last year they decreased by 1%.
+In the first six months of 2013, funds under management grew by 9% to EUR 3 billion.
+In the same period last year they rose by 3%.

-In the first half of 2012 funds managed by Triodos Private Banking grew by 11% to EUR 484 million, matching percentage growth in the same period in 2011.
+In the first half of 2013, funds managed by Triodos Private Banking grew by 13% to EUR 627 million.
+In the same period last year they were up by 11%.

-The total amount of money invested in funds managed by Triodos Investment Management grew by 2% to EUR 2.1 billion in the first half of 2012, compared to a decline of 3% during the same period in 2011.
-Despite an uncertain investment climate, investors have continued to take advantage of a sector that has maintained healthy opportunities to invest.
+The total amount of money invested in funds managed by Triodos Investment Management grew by 8% to EUR 2.4 billion in the first half of 2013, compared to growth of 2% during the same period in 2012.
+In the first half of 2013, Triodos Groenfonds acquired BNP Paribas Groenfonds.
+This resulted in a significant increase of 25% in the fund's size to EUR 625 million, by the middle of 2013.

 About Triodos Bank